charliemikels/figura-music-player/README.md

   - (This also works if the queued song is also the playing song.)

 ## FAQ

-### Do my friends also need to install LUtils?

-No. Only you, the host, needs LUtils installed to make this avatar work.
-But for best results, everyone should be on the same version of Figura.

 ### How can I get the piano?